urrsk/ursim_docker/README.md

 ```bash
 netsh interface portproxy add v4tov4 listenport=6080 listenaddress=0.0.0.0 connectport=6080 connectaddress=(wsl hostname -I)
 ```
+Replace 6080 with 5900 if using a VNC client instead of the No-VNC web client.
+Or repeat the above for each port.

 you can view the current portproxy rules and the one you just created with:
 ```bash
 netsh interface portproxy show all